marianfoo/vsc-ext-debugterminal/README.md

 ### The command doesn't work from the Command Palette
 - Make sure you have a folder open in VS Code
 - Try opening a file or folder first, then run the command

+### I don't see the CodeLens links above my npm scripts
+- Make sure you're viewing a `package.json` file
+- Check that the file has a `"scripts"` section
+- Try reloading VS Code (`Cmd+Shift+P` → "Reload Window")
+- CodeLens may be disabled globally - check setting: `editor.codeLens`

+### I see both native hover AND CodeLens (too cluttered!)
+- Enable the setting to hide native hover: `openJsDebugTerminalHere.disableNativeNpmScriptHover`
+- This will use only the extension's CodeLens links
+- You'll need to reload VS Code after changing this setting

 ## 🤝 Support